The Embroiderers Guild, Victoria

 If you are in regional Victoria, please contact the nearest branch to discuss donations.

-Each Month in the Gallery at Embroidery House
+Each month in the Gallery at Embroidery House, Malvern

-Drop in any day to see a selection of members' work displayed in the Gallery.
-Check our Events page for Updates.
+Drop into Embroidery House at any time during opening hours to see the current display of members work in the Gallery.
+Check Events for the current display.

 Organisation and Policies